310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Shinobu %}
 It really does feel like this DreamFes will be bigger than ever before.

-It seems that we will need to converse with the guests much more than we usually do….
-I am not sure how I will be able to manage it.
+It seems that we will need to converse with the guests much more than we usually do… I am not sure how I will be able to manage it.

 When we are doing work like hero shows, we often come in contact with children, so I have gotten somewhat used to talking to them…

-But considering the usual audience for Yumenosaki, the majority will probably be older women.
+But considering the usual audience for Yumenosaki, the majority will likely be older women.
 {% endbubble %}

 {% bubble Midori %}